rlankhorst/zip-recipes/README.md

 = 4.1.0.18 =
 Fixed printing formatting and issue with WooCommerce.

+= 4.2.0.19 =
+Updated to work with WP 4.2 and refixed a WooCommerce issue.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==